SF-WDI-LABS/tunely-angular/docs/sprint4.md

     });
   }
   ```

-  Check what happens when you visit the `/` route and a `/albums/:id` route in your browser now.
-The home page is temporarily gone, but you should see your messages from above.
+  Check what happens when you visit the `/` URL and a `/albums/:id` URL for some album in your browser now.

-### Refactor with Partials (Template Files)
+#### Refactor with Partials (Template Files)

 1. So far, we've been putting all of our view code in `index.html`, but we'd like a bit more modularity.
-The `index.html` file will still have the `<head>` and any `<body>` content that doesn't change on each page.
+The `index.html` file will still have the `<head>` and any `<body>` content that doesn't change for different pages.

 Most of our page content will move to HTML into files inside a `templates` folder.
 Create a `templates` folder inside of the project's `views` folder.

 1. Inside of the `templates` folder, create an HTML file called `albums.html`.
 Move most of the HTML from `index.html` to this new file -- the entire div that starts `<div class="container" ng-controller="AlbumsIndexController as albumsIndexCtrl">`.

-1. Update the `config` to use this template new file on the `/` path:
+1. Update the `config` to use this template new file by giving its `templateUrl` on the `/` path:

     ```js
     .when('/', {